shuiyao-sg/duke/docs/README.md

     ( a ) means a is optional. ( ) should be removed from user input.

     a ^ b means user input can be either a or b but not both.

+### 1.3 Important note
+Unexpected text format in duke.txt may cause exceptions and hence failure to start the application.
+To ensure normal functioning of Duke, please delete your `duke.txt` file (if any) before you launch Duke for the first time.
+You do not need to delete `duke.txt` from next launching onwards.
+To prevent unexpected encoding, please do not modify `duke.txt` with any external editor.
+You can only modify `duke.txt` within the application.

 ## 2. Features
 ### 2.1 Adding a general task: `todo`